TheGreatMcPain/BDSup2SubPlusPlus/README.md

 # libbdsup2sub++

-This fork adds a meson.build that will create a shared library.
+This fork adds a meson.build that will create a library.
 Which basically has all the code except `main.cpp`.

 The reasoning behind this is because I wanted to write a c++ application that requires bdsup2sub, but I didn't want to have to require java to run said application.
 I figured out that all the `main.cpp` code does is create a